9uant-brain/JFET_METER/README.md

 ## Hardware Implementation

-Since this is not a complex circuit, I built it on a prototype PCB, connecting the components with jumper wires.
+Since this is not a complex circuit, I built it on a prototype PCB and connected the components with jumper wires.
 The completed circuit can be seen in the picture below.
-You may also notice the red module and parallel header sockets, which are used for an op-amp tester I am currently working on.
+You may also notice the red module, two series resistors, and parallel header sockets, which are part of an op-amp tester I am currently working on.
 The Arduino and other modules are attached using header sockets.

 <p align="center">
   <img src= asset/C1.jpg width="50%" height="50%">